BabylonJS/Website/README.md

 ## Development mode

-Web site will be available at http://localhost:8080/
+Website will be available at http://localhost:8080/

 ``` sh
     gulp run